Energy Predictions for House Designs

 Where you build your house on your lot, can make a huge difference in how it performs.
 I can evaluate possible building sites for solar exposure.
 This is useful even if your house is not strictly a solar house; any house will benefit from sunlight.

 Knowing how much energy your house uses is a good first step.
 Next you need to know where the largest losses are.
-An energy audit usually takes between 1/2 and a full day.
+An energy audit usually takes about 1/2 a day of inspection of the house.
 The largest energy losses are the easiest to find, often smaller losses will be hidden by the larger losses.

 Infiltration losses: This is warm air which is escaping, and cold air which is sneaking in (in roughly even measure).
 The primary way of measuring this is with a blower door test.